 What is Overthinking?

-If you feel plagued by constant thoughts, you might be overthinking things.
+If you feel plagued by constant thoughts, you might be overthinking things or have depression.
 Overthinking tends to involve second-guessing your decisions, questioning old conversations, and predicting negative outcomes based on little evidence.

 As you might have guessed, overthinking can a lot of distress.
 It’s also associated with mental health disorders such as depression and anxiety.